atteas/sudoku/README.md

 <div align="center">
     <img src="readmeImages/sudoku.png" alt="sudoku image">
 </div>
 <p align="center">This sudoku was made for a upper secondary high school course.
 In this project I wanted to also create a bit customizability and a profile for the player in addition for the sudoku.
-I also wanted to implement a system to traverse the cells in the sudoku easier, and ended up doing it ny using arrow keys for it.
-With this project I learned more about local storage and handling files to save and load data, slightly since I didn't want to take this project as far as setting up a server for profile saving data.
-The data is also in JSON-format, so editing it isn't hard to cheat isn't hard, but I think it doesn't matter.</p>
+I also wanted to implement a system to traverse the cells in the sudoku easier, and ended up doing it by using arrow keys for it.
+With this project I learned more about local storage and handling files to save and load data, slightly since I didn't want to take this project as far as setting up a server for profile saving data etc... .
+The data is currently in JSON-format, so editing it isn't hard, which does leave the opportunity for a player to cheat, but since this isn't a competition I think it doesn't matter.</p>

 <br>